ducandu/MaRLEnE/docs/unreal_engine_4_games_as_reinforcement_environments.md

 ### Introduction

-In this tutorial, we will introduce a new class of TensorForce environments: Unreal Engine 4 (UE4) games.
+In this blog post, we will introduce a new class of TensorForce environments: Unreal Engine 4 (UE4) games.
 Unreal Engine is a popular and blockbuster-capable game engine used by over one million game developers worldwide to create games like *Arkham City*, *Borderlands 2* or *Bioshock*.
-With a novel UE4 plugin (called *MaRLEnE*) and the new `UE4Environment` subclass of TensorForce's `Environment` interface you can now connect your RL algorithms remotely to an arbitrary UE4 game and run them against it, just as you would already do for Atari2600 games or other popular RL environments (CartPole anyone?).
+With a novel UE4 plugin (called *MaRLEnE*) and the new `UE4Environment` subclass of TensorForce's `Environment` interface you can now connect your RL algorithms remotely to an arbitrary UE4 game and run them against this game, just as you would already do for Atari2600 games or other popular RL environments (CartPole anyone?).
 The UE4 game needs to be compiled with MaRLEnE (Machine- and Reinforcement Learning ExtensioN for (game) Engines) in order to be converted into an RL-learnable environment.

-The MaRLEnE extension was designed to b With this move, we are hoping to bridge the gap between the currently very disjoint worlds of academic, bleeding-edge machine- and reinforcement learning (ML & RL) on one side and professional game development on the other side.
+The MaRLEnE extension was designed to bridge the gap between the currently very disjoint worlds of academic, bleeding-edge machine- and reinforcement learning (ML & RL) research on one side and professional game development on the other side.
-In order to "smarten up" their game characters, game devs currently have to work through strenuously detailed scripting techniques such as state machines (think: prohibitively complex if-then-else blocks), behavior trees, or utility functions.
+Currently, in order to "smarten up" their game characters, game devs have to work through strenuously detailed scripting techniques such as state machines (think: prohibitively complex if-then-else blocks), behavior trees, or utility functions.
 Contrary to that, reinforcement learning algorithms work on a unified, general, and well-understood framework, called a "Markov Decision Process (MDP)", which is interestingly completely analogous to how game engines work internally, with timed ticks, input interrupts and output generation.
-Therefore, arbitrary games can be learnt (at least to a certain extend) by such algorithms without much preparation necessary by the game (MDP) designer.
-Also, the ever accelerating scientific progress in the fields of deep learning and machine learning can immediately be tethered into games (even already published ones) without much tinkering and on game-specific AI
+Therefore, arbitrary games can be learnt (at least to a certain extend) by RL algorithms without much preparation necessary by the game designer.
+Also, the ever accelerating scientific progress in the fields of deep learning and reinforcement learning can be immediately tethered into specific games (even already published ones) without much work having to go into the special adaptation and fitting of the AI solution to that single game.

-The ultimate goal of combining UE4 with TensorForce is to enable game developers to pick arbitrary agents in their games, tick a box in the properties panel of that agent that says "learn in world", then wait for an overnight RL-optimization algo to finish, and - on the next day - watch the agent act cleverly in the game world.
+The ultimate goal of combining UE4 with TensorForce is to enable game developers to pick arbitrary agents in their games, tick a box in the properties panel of that agent that says "learn in world", then wait for an overnight RL-optimization algo to finish, and - on the next day - watch the agent act more cleverly in the game world.

 <img src="images/the_occupation_screenshot.png" alt="UnrealEngine4 Game: The Occupation" />